mincheulkim/rl_collision_avoidance_flowMap/README.md

 - [ ] RVO:make gaussian noise to disable mutation-lock btwn humans  211115
 - [ ] after reaching the goal, human change their next goal
 - [ ] using social force, create behavior of humans and groups
+- [ ] On/Off for visible/invisible robot for human
 - 2. Generate Flow Map
 - [x] create flowmap(local)    by 211201: ppo.py/generate_action_LM() 6x6 size
 - [ ] create flowmap(global as storage)